-Baseline testing takes place at Year 7 /U3 (MidYIS), Year 9 for new entrants to the school (MidYIS), Year 10 /L5 (Yellis) and Year 12 /L6 (Alis) and in all subjects this is used to determine ability and promote differentiation.
-Year 7 (U3) are given the LUCID Rapid dyslexia screener as well as screening for visual processing, reading and free writing.
-Year 8 take the Edinburgh
+Baseline testing takes place at Year 7 (U3) (MidYIS), Year 9 (U4) for new entrants to the school (MidYIS), Year 10 (L5) (Yellis) and Year 12 (L6) (Alis).
+This is used as a guide to underlying ability and to promote differentiation.
+Pupils are screened for SEND in Year 7 via GL Rapid and in Year 9 (U4), along with any new students in L6 (Year 12) via GL EXACT.
+Maths is streamed from Year 8 (L4), Latin from Year 9, and Science loosely banded from Year 10 (L5).
+Teaching otherwise takes place in mixed ability groups.

-Reading Test.
-In Year 9 (U4) are tested on spelling and reading comprehension.
-They also undertake a sentence completion assessment.
-Further assessment takes place if there are any anomalies.
-The L5 and the L6 are screened using the Lucid EXACT.
-Maths is streamed from Year 7 (U3), Languages from year 8 and Latin from Year 9 and Science from Year 10 (L5).

-Departments use subject material to support teaching, which is specifically aimed at the age group and caters for a range of abilities.
+Departments use subject material to support teaching, which is specifically aimed at the age group in question and caters for a range of abilities.
 In Years 10-13 (L5-U6) departments follow public examination specifications, which specify material appropriate for pupils in each year group.
 A variety of different teaching and learning methods and materials are used in all courses to suit pupils' different needs.
 The Head of Department is responsible for ensuring that schemes of work contain differentiated activities.

-LDD pupils have access to the same subject material as their peers across the curriculum and differentiation is evidenced by outcome and groupings.
-The LDD department regularly communicates with teachers to ensure that the subject material delivered is matched to needs and aptitudes.
+SEND pupils have access to the same subject material as their peers across the curriculum and differentiation is evidenced by outcome and groupings.
+The LDD department regularly liaises with teachers to ensure that the subject material delivered is matched to pupil needs and aptitudes.